rboyer503/fs-interpreter/FSInterpreter/README.md

 Phrase Model Manager
 --------------------
 This component is responsible for evaluating the relative perplexity of phrases returned by the Word Model Manager.
-The intention of the Phrase Model Manager is to improve the overall robustness of the fingerspelling interpretation by providing feedback from the a higher level of abstraction.
+The intention of the Phrase Model Manager is to improve the overall robustness of the fingerspelling interpretation by providing feedback from a higher level of abstraction.
 A Recurrent Neural Network LSTM model trained on data from the Penn Treebank corpus is used to evaluate perplexity, a heuristic estimating how unlikely a given sequence of words is.
 As an example, suppose the Word Model Manager returns the following two phrase candidates:
 - MY NAME IS ROB
 - MYNA ME IS ROB